 TILT-TU Delft & Tideway Clinic

-The current TILT clinic will focus on one of the research questions in a joint research with Delft University of Technology and Tideway Offshore Solutions.
-The objective of this joint research is to assess the added value of using AR during subsea construction activities.
-This is done by developing a real-time model with an AR user interface, which eventually will be used by multiple people onboard an offshore construction vessel.
-Subsea construction experts from the field have a main concern regarding this technology.
-This concern will be analyzed in the TILT clinic and is described in the assignment, below.
+This TILT clinic focused on one of the research questions in a joint research with Delft University of Technology and Tideway Offshore Solutions.
+The objective of this joint research was to assess the added value of using AR during subsea construction activities.
+This was done by developing a real-time model with an AR user interface, which eventually will be used by multiple people onboard an offshore construction vessel.
+Subsea construction experts from the field had a main concern regarding this technology.
+This concern was analyzed in the TILT clinic and is described in the assignment, below.

-Tilburg University students (Jaime Geer, Yusuf Muzak, Lisette Gotink and Kirill Khotulev) will work on this topic 4 weeks 2 days a week starting the week of September 11, 2017.
+Tilburg University students (Jaime Geer, Yusuf Muzak, Lisette Gotink and Kirill Khotulev) worked on this topic 4 weeks 2 days a week in September 11, 2017.

 TILT Clinic in cooperation with Higher School of Economics (HSE) of Moscow

 Amicus Brief before the ECtHR in Kharitonov v.
 Russia (in collaboration with HSE)

 The pending case Vladimir Vladimirovich Kharitonov v.
 Russia was considered of a utter importance for the future of the information society, and the place of freedom of expression of many individuals in it.
 This was the reason why a law clinic had been set up to intervene as Amicus Curiae in this case.
 It is important that the European Court of Human Rights receives a full picture of the problem before it makes its important decision that, without doubt, will set a human rights standard for the freedom of expression online.